Rishita-Chouksey/KSP_CRIME_ANALYTICS/README.md

 CI/CD, production deployment, and documentation, per the *AI-Driven Crime Analytics & Visualization Platform* project plan for Karnataka State Police (SCRB Division).

-This repository contains **only Member 1's responsibilities**.
-It does not include the DataStore schema (Member 2), ML pipelines (Member 3), business-logic API handlers (Member 4), or dashboard/frontend code (Member 5) — those are separate workstreams that plug into the security and deployment scaffolding provided here.

 ## What's in this repository

 | Path | Owns |